Support

 -

-To start with, click on the Configurations icon, next to settings.
-This will redirect you to the configurations page.
+To start with, click the Add configuration button on the homepage, just below all the configuration-specific buttons.
+This will take you to the 'New configuration' page.

-- You will then see all settings for the new configuration.
-Make sure that the switch next to Enable configuration is enabled.
-Then, since we want to summarise received emails, set the configuration to run in Read mode.
+- You should now see all settings for the new configuration.
+Let's start by naming the configuration.
+Enter 'Summarise' in the name field.
+Then, since we want to summarise viewed emails, set the configuration to run in Read mode.

 -

-Note: if you wanted a certain action based on the text/topic of the message (which is not the case for the 'Summarise' configuration), then you would select Perform action instead; this would open up more options – such as categorise the email, flag it, move it to a specific folder, or send it to spam.
+Next, since we want the new configuration to just process the email text and give a written response, choose Analyse email under the RUN INSTRUCTIONS section.
+Note: if you wanted a certain action to be performed based on the text/topic of the message (which is not the case for the 'Summarise' configuration), then you would select Perform action instead; this would open up more options – such as categorise the email, flag it, move it to a specific folder, or send it to spam.

-- Then, you need to explain to ChatGPT what exactly you want it to do.
+Then, we need to explain to ChatGPT what exactly we want it to do.
 This can be done in the ‘Prompt’ field.
 You need to use the following syntax (don't worry, it's simple enough!):

 • ‘$subject’ (if prompt relates to the subject of the email).